npruehs/bychance/README.md

 Since it is the nature of the level generation algorithm to fill out the level boundaries as much as possible, the resulting level often shows unwanted patterns.
 A typical example is a corridor that leads nowhere.
 To avoid this, some kind of post-processing is required after the level has been generated.

-We implemented a way to run through an arbitrary number of postprocessing steps called *policies* that can greatly improve the layout of the levels.
+We implemented a way to run through an arbitrary number of post-processing steps called *policies* that can greatly improve the layout of the levels.
 Each level generator holds a list of those policies which is empty by default.
 You can add several policies to your level generator instance, which are called directly after the level generation process in the order in which they were added.

 #### Aligning Adjacent Contexts